A continuation of our trip from Doolin to the Ring Fort, Portal Tomb Ireland, and the Burren.

 The Ring Fort is impressive.
 It is so interesting to see how older civilizations solved their problems…especially without heavy machinery or college education.
 (Though the farm girl was laughing more at the cows next to a historic attraction.
 Oh, people in the States would throw fits if we did similarly!)

-A short drive up the road and we found the car park (parking lot) for the Portal Tomb.
+A short drive up the road and we found the car park (parking lot) for the Portal Tomb, Ireland.
 The site was busier than the previous ones, so we took our time reading the information plaques and meandered closer to the Tomb.

 During archeological digs, they discovered the remains of 21 humans.
 Theoretically, the bodies were placed over the course of 600 years, beginning around 5,000 years ago.
 For supposedly primitive people, they built a cool structure.